Quality Assurance Roadmap 2026: From Beginner to Pro QA Engineer Guide

 I realized bug reporting is an art form.
 My good bug reports include steps to reproduce, expected vs actual behavior, screenshots/videos, and environment details.
 I use tools like Jira daily for tracking defects and collaborating with development teams.

 I practiced with real websites and applications—exploratory testing on e-commerce sites, mobile apps, web platforms.
 I asked: What happens with invalid data?
-What breaks using the back button?
+What breaks when using the back button?
 Can I access features I shouldn't?

 Essential tools I started using: